Depolarization of echo chambers by random dynamical nudge: Methods

-$A_{ij}(t)$ is the temporal adjacency matrix, which represents interactions between agents \cite{barabasi2005origin}. $A_{ij}(t)=1$ when there is an input from agent $j$ to $i$ and $A_{ij}(t)=0$ otherwise.
+\mg{where $\mathcal{R}$ is the random dynamical nudge (RDN) term, with strength $D$}.
 If an agent with a set activity level $a_i \in [\varepsilon, 1]$ is active at time $t$, then they will interact with $m$ other agents, weighted by the probability $p_{ij}$ that agent $i$ would connect with agent $j$.
-These interactions are captured by the temporal adjacency matrix.
+These interactions are captured by the temporal adjacency matrix: $A_{ij}(t)=1$ when there is an input from agent $j$ to $i$ and $A_{ij}(t)=0$ otherwise.
 The probabilistic reciprocity factor $r \in [0, 1]$ determines the chance that a connection is mutually influential, $(A_{ij}(t)=A_{ji}(t)=1)$.
 If the interaction is reciprocated, both agents update their opinions; otherwise, only one of the agents' opinions is updated.

-Together, this can lead to the polarization of opinions, where most agents hold a moderate stance on a binary issue and few, if any, agents have a neutral opinion (Fig. \ref{od1.fig}a).
-However, if active agents have an equal chance of interacting with $m$ other agents regardless of their stance, then the network can become radicalized, with all agents having the same stance (Fig. \ref{od1.fig}b).

 The probability distribution of activities follows a power-law decay